 The S.League is Singapore’s football (soccer) league with nine clubs including two foreign teams.
 The Singapore Slingers compete in the ASEAN Basketball League.
 The Singapore Grand Prix is one of the rounds of the Formula One World Championship.
 The Singapore Turf Club runs the Kranji Racecourse, which has several racing days per week including the Singapore Airlines International Cup, an international event.

-Global Call Forwarding is a provider of Singapore virtual phone numbers and Singapore toll free numbers with SMS and Email capabilities.
+Global Call Forwarding is a provider of Singapore virtual phone numbers and Singapore toll free numbers.
 Many other features include ringback and call recording to assist you and your business in establishing a solid means of communication.